ramon-astudillo/vimbox/README.md

     vimbox setup

-The install menu will ask you for a dropbox acess token.
+The install menu will ask you for a dropbox access token.
 Getting this is a simple process In any computer with a browser, create a new app on your dropbox account by visiting